wd5gnr/1802black/readme.md

 What's New
 ===
 v2:
+* Updated: Removed platformio!
+The USB serial port was unreliable in subtle ways when pushing a lot of data.
+With the Arduino library it seems fine.
+Rather than troubleshoot it...
 * Moved back to platformio.
 Should still build with Arduino IDE.
 Note: when using pio, leaving DFU mode doesn't work.
 You must turn off the bootloader and reset to run code.
 Not sure why.

 v1: